micropython/micropython/docs/esp32/tutorial/intro.rst

     esp.check_fw()

   If the last output value is True, the firmware is OK.
-Otherwise, it's corrupted and need to be reflashed correctly.
+Otherwise, it's corrupted and needs to be reflashed correctly.

 * If you experience any issues with another flashing application (not esptool.py), try esptool.py, it is a generally accepted flashing